tatumio/wordpress-plugin/README.txt

 Yes, the Tatum plugin is completely free!

+= Do we charge you any fees for mint or transfer tokens? =

+No, we dont charge you anything.
+You are just paying blockchain fees for the deploy, mint and transfer transactions.

+= Can customers sell their NFT? =

+No. The plugin could be only used to sell the NFT created by Admin to the customers.

 == Screenshots ==
 1. Create an account in the [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain an API key.
 2. Add the Tatum API key to the Tatum plugin.
 This step will also generate a wallet.